zehrakocairi/Create-story-in-Westeros/README.md

-# Create-story-in-Westeros
+# Create a Story in Westeros
-HYF-API project
+a HYF-API project!!!

 # Game of Thrones Story

-## Description of the Project
+## Description
 In this project, I will utilize data from two main APIs: Game of Thrones Quotes API and OpenAI API to enhance the existing Game of Thrones narrative and generate captivating stories through the use of ChatGPT.

 ## Features